rocket-pool/docs.rocketpool.net/docs/guides/node/fee-distrib-sp.md

 ![](../node/images/sp-chart.png){ style="display: block; margin: 0 auto" }

 In short, as long as the Smoothing Pool has more minipools than you do, it's more likely that you'll come out ahead by joining it.
-You can view how many nodes and minipools are opted in using community member Peteris's excellent [Rocketscan website](https://rocketscan.io/smoothingpool).

 ### The Rules